-But it is unlikely that any chemotherapy treatment will kill every single cancer cell in the body.
+But it is unlikely that any chemotherapy treatment kills every single cancer cell in the body.
 Doctors try to reduce the number of cancer cells as much as possible.
-The remaining cells will be killed off by the body's own defences (immune system) or may die off naturally.
+The immune system kills off the remaining cells or they may die off.